-Dr Amier Saidula is a Senior Research Associate at The Institute of Ismaili Studies, London, UK.
-He completed his graduate studies at North-western University of Political Science and Law in Xi’an China, with a degree in Chinese Laws.
-He also holds a degree in Chinese Culture and Chinese Language from the North-western University of Nationalities in Lanzhou China.
-He completed a two-year postgraduate study on Islamic Studies and Humanities at the Institute of Ismaili Studies, London.
-He also holds a Master in Laws (LLM) from the School of Oriental and African Studies, University of London, and a PhD in Anthropology from the University of Edinburgh.
-His main research interest is Islam in China in general and Ismaili studies in particular.
-His working languages include Mandarin, Uyghur, English, Uzbek, Kyrgyz, Kazak, Turkish, Persian, Wakhi, Sariqoli and few Pamiri languages of Tajikistan.
-He is also well informed about Chinese law and legal system.
+Dr Amier Saidula is a Research Associate at the IIS.
+He completed his graduate studies at Northwest University of Political Science and Law in Xi’an China, with a degree in Chinese Laws.
+He also holds a diploma in Chinese Culture and Chinese Language from the Northwest University of Nationalities in Lanzhou China.
+He completed the Graduate Programme in Islamic Studies and Humanities (GPISH) at the IIS.
+He also holds a Master of Laws (LLM) from SOAS University of London, and a PhD in Anthropology from the University of Edinburgh.

-Before joining the IIS, he was a state prosecutor in charge of international cases in the High Procuratorate of Xinjiang Uyghur Autonomous Region in China.
-His academic research interest includes the history, culture and traditions of Muslims in China, in general, and Ismaili community, in particular.
+Before joining the IIS, Dr Saidula was a state prosecutor in charge of international cases in the High Procuratorate of Xinjiang Uyghur Autonomous Region in China.
+His academic research interests include the history, culture and traditions of Muslims in China in general, and the Ismaili community in particular.